Tapioca: Southeast Asia

 In Southeast Asia, the cassava root is commonly cut into slices, wedges or strips, fried, and served as tapioca chips, similar to potato chips, wedges or french fries.
 Another method is to boil large blocks until soft and serve them with grated coconut as a dessert, either slightly salted or sweetened, usually with palm sugar syrup.
 In Thailand, this dish is called mansampalang (มันสำปะหลัง).

 Commercially prepared tapioca has many uses.
 Tapioca powder is commonly used as a thickener for soups and other liquid foods.
 It is also used as a binder in pharmaceutical tablets and natural paints.
-The flour is used to make tender breads, cakes, biscuits, cookies, and other delicacies (see also Maida flour).
+The flour is used to make tender breads, cakes, biscuits, cookies, and other delicacies.
 Tapioca flakes are used to thicken the filling of pies made with fruits having a high water content.

 A typical recipe for tapioca jelly can be made by washing two tablespoonfuls of tapioca, pouring a pint of water over it, and soaking it for three hours.
 The mixture is placed over low heat and simmered until quite clear.
 If too thick, a little boiling water can be added.
 It can be sweetened with white sugar, flavored with coconut milk or a little wine, and eaten alone or with cream.